barrett-ruth/icpc/readme.md

 # icpc

-collection of the university of virginia's icpc practice session problems from academic year 2024
+collection of icpc practice problems from the university of virginia

+academic year 2024

 ## team